PTSD Working Group Leadership

 Our History

 The Psychiatric Genomics Consortium Posttraumatic Stress Disorder Working Group (PGC-PTSD) was founded in 2013 with the goal of conducting the first meta-analysis of genome-wide association study (GWAS) data for symptoms and diagnosis of PTSD.
-During that time, our membership has grown to include data from 60 studies, with over 200 investigators from 12 countries.
+During that time, our membership has grown to include data from over 90 studies, with over 200 investigators from 12 countries.
+Working together we laid the groundwork for our first large-scale GWAS, contained over 3,000 cases and 17,000 controls (see PMC4538342) and followed this work with a multi-ethnic cohort including over 30,000 PTSD cases and 170,000 controls (see PMC6783435).
+Our most recent GWAS, including over 130,000 cases and 1 million controls of European Ancestry and over 13,000 cases and 40,000 controls of admixed ancestry, identified 95 genome-wide significant loci and 43 potential causal genes (see PMC11396662).

 Our Motivation